-Students have up to 7 minutes to present their future city and solutions to this year's challenge.
+Students have up to 7 minutes to present their future city and solution to this year's challenge followed by an 8-minute question and answer period with the judges.

 Engineers communicate with a variety of professionals every day.
 Being able to talk about their ideas clearly and succinctly is an important skill that engineers and technical professionals use throughout their careers.
 For this deliverable, students develop these communication skills by creating and delivering a presentation that brings their future city to life and showcases their innovative solutions to this year's challenge.